mellowyn/mellowyn/README.md

 <p align="center">🔔﹕(ᗒᗣᗕ)
 <p align="center">
 <p align="center">════════════════════════════════════
-<p align="center">c + h freely always no need to ask for permission. very awkward at first sight & nervous when meeting new people. mostly o-t so w2i. pls lmk if i make u uncomfy in any aspect. i dont use ttgs nor do i need them but tell me if you do.
+<p align="center">c + h freely always no need to ask for permission. very awkward at first sight & nervous when meeting new people. mostly o-t so w2i. pls lmk if i make u uncomfy in any aspect. i dont use ttgs nor do i need them but tell me if you do. if i dont come back in 30 minutes i fell asleep.
 <p align="center">════════════════════════════════════
 <p align="center">